Complaints Handling Policy

 Referral to Legal Ombudsman

-If you are still not satisfied, you can contact the Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ about your complaint.
-Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final decision on your complaint but for further information, you should contact them directly on 0300 555 0333 or at firstname.lastname@example.org.
+For the Legal Ombudsman you can refer your complaint to PO Box 6806, Wolverhampton WV1 9WJ.
+Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final decision on your complaint but for further information, you should contact them directly on 0300 555 0333 or at email@example.com.
 For further information visit www.legalombudsman.org.uk.
 You may also have the right to apply to the Court for an assessment of a bill under Part III of the Solicitors Act 1974.